Communications Network

 are therefore never not in communication."
 These

-communication pulse patterns, "not unlike our morse
+communication pulse patterns, "not unlike

 code," says Malamute, "run like vast electrical networks